Regional Bell Operating Company: Verizon Communications

 In 1997, NYNEX was acquired by Bell Atlantic (taking the Bell Atlantic name), which later, in 2000, acquired GTE, the largest independent telephone company.
 Bell Atlantic later changed its name to Verizon that same year.

 In 2005, following a protracted bidding war with rival RBOC Qwest, Verizon announced that it would acquire long-distance company MCI.
 The Verizon and MCI merger closed on January 6, 2006.

-Bell Atlantic Mobile became the largest wireless carrier in the United States through its merger with NYNEX Mobile, its acquisition of Frontier Cellular, its subsequent merger with GTE Mobile, and its joint venture with Vodafone (consolidating its AirTouch business into Bell Atlantic Mobile).
+Bell Atlantic Mobile became the largest wireless carrier in the United States through its merger with NYNEX Mobile, its acquisition of Frontier Cellular, its subsequent merger with GTE Wireless, and its joint venture with Vodafone (consolidating its AirTouch business into Bell Atlantic Mobile).
 The latter two transactions effectively formed Verizon Wireless (which remained a partnership between Verizon Communications and Vodafone until 2013).
 The company has largely maintained its lead over the years through further acquisitions (notably, of Alltel Wireless and TracFone) and through organic growth. surpassing T-Mobile and even AT&T in wireless.
 Over time much of its wireline area was spun off including northern New England to Consolidated Communications and other areas with landline businesses to both Frontier Communications and FairPoint Communications.
 In 2024, Verizon announced it will acquire Frontier Communications in a $20 billion deal.
 The acquisition was approved by the FCC in May 2025.

 Lumen Technologies, Inc.

 Lumen Technologies, Inc. was originally Century Telephone (CenturyTel), and took the CenturyLink name in 2009 when it acquired Embarq, the former local operations of Sprint Nextel, which also included the former operations of Centel.
 The company, as CenturyTel, had acquired some Wisconsin Bell lines from Ameritech in 1998.

 Qwest, a Denver-based fiber optics long-distance company, had taken over US West in 2000.
 CenturyLink announced in April 2010 its intent to buy Qwest for US$10.6 billion.
 The transaction was completed in April 2011.
 In August 2011, the Qwest branding was retired and replaced by that of CenturyLink.
 CenturyLink rebranded to Lumen Technologies in September 2020.

-In May 2025, AT&T announced the purchase of Lumen Technologies' consumer connectivity business.
+In May 2025, AT&T announced the purchase of Lumen Technologies' mass-market connectivity business.
 Following the transaction, Lumen will concentrate on serving business, enterprise and cloud customers.
 Lumen will also retain its legacy copper-based telephone network which has only a few remaining customers and is slated for retirement in the upcoming years.

 Other related companies

-AltaFiber
+Altafiber

 The former independent Bell System franchisee Cincinnati Bell, which was not part of the 1984 divestiture because AT&T held only a minority stake in the company, remains independent of the RBOCs.
 In December 2019, Cincinnati Bell announced that Brookfield Infrastructure Partners would acquire the company for $2.6 billion.
-On September 7, 2021, Macquarie Infrastructure and Real Assets completed its purchase of Cincinnati Bell, Inc. and later rebranded the company name to AltaFiber.
+On September 7, 2021, Macquarie Infrastructure and Real Assets completed its purchase of Cincinnati Bell, Inc. and later rebranded the company name to Altafiber.